 Compliance of Debt Covenants

-Working Capital loans contain certain debt covenants relating to limitation on indebtedness, Current ratio, Net Debt to EBIDTA ratio, Interest coverage ratio, Total outside liablity to Adjusted Tangible net worth, Minimum net working capital Limit, Minimum Credit Rating, Total outside liablity to Tangible net worth, Debt service coverage ratio and Minimum Targeted sales.
+Working Capital loans contain certain debt covenants relating to limitation on indebtedness, Current ratio, Net Debt to EBIDTA ratio, Interest coverage ratio, Total outside liablity to Adjusted Tangible net worth, Minimum Credit Rating, EBITDA Margin, Adjusted Tangible net worth and Total outside liablity to Tangible net worth.
 The Limitation on indebtness covenants get suspended if the Company meets certain prescribed criteria.
 The Company has satisfied all debt covenants mentioned above.
 The other loans do not carry any debt covenants.

 Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.
 This includes instruments like listed equity instruments, traded bonds and mutual funds that have quoted price.